 Though we bus jockeys often work wonders, we can’t be in two places at once — behind the wheel and in the back prying children off one another.
 Fortunately, kids do help us by providing useful intel on lawbreakers.

-A word from a well-placed informant enables me to catch perps in the act by looking in the rearview mirror or having the on-board video reviewed.
+A word from a well-placed informant enables me to catch perps in the act by looking in the rearview mirror or having the on-board vide reviewed.

-Kids hate being ratted out and complain bitterly to the snitch, sometimes threatening retribution.
+Kids hate being ratted out and will complain bitterly to the snitch, sometimes threatening revenge.
 But I’ve been amazed to find that once a rule-breaker has been called on the carpet, he or she will immediately turn stool pigeon with great enthusiasm.
 And there’s a domino effect.
 The more kids get caught, the more kids there are to provide constant choruses of “Hey, Mr. Bus Driver!
-[Name here] is [committing crime here].”
+[Kid’s name here] is [committing — pick a crime — here].”

 Fourth-grader Beetlebomb is a prime example.
 A master rabble rouser and wandering instigator, he’s frequently been written up for creating safety issues (distractions for the driver).
 As I eternally try to explain to my precious cargo, when they do things that make me look at the overhead rearview “suicide” mirror instead of the road, we are very possibly heading for an accident.